umbraco/UmbracoDocs/15/umbraco-cms/reference/common-pitfalls.md

 ---
-description: "Information on common Pitfalls and Anti-Patterns in Umbraco"
+description: Information on common Pitfalls and Anti-Patterns in Umbraco
 ---

 # Common Pitfalls & Anti-Patterns

 This section highlights common pitfalls that developers often encounter.
 Some of the anti-patterns discussed here can lead to memory leaks, instability, or poor performance on your site.
-Be sure to read this section — it could save your site.
+Reading this section could save your site.

 ## Usage of Singletons and Statics